Split screen (computing): History

 Xenophobe is notable as a three-way split screen arcade title, although on home platforms it was reduced to one or two screens.
 The addition of four controller ports on home consoles also ushered in more four-way split screen games, with Mario Kart 64 and Goldeneye 007 on the Nintendo 64 being two well known examples.
 In arcades, machines tended to move towards having a whole screen for each player, or multiple connected machines, for multiplayer.
 On home machines, especially in the first and third person shooter genres, multiplayer is now more common over a network or the internet rather than locally with split screen.

+Starting from the late 2000s, the presence of split screen multiplayer has largely been declining due to the increasing prevalence of online multiplayer, though TechRadar reported a resurgence of split screen due to support from independent studios and increased interest from the players.